If you have a strong desire to make your team more effective, to communicate effectively between members of staff and departments…

 For example, one aspect of NLP teaches you how to reduce stress levels when speaking in public.
 Fear of public speaking is the world’s most common phobia, and people with massive talents and much to give often find public speaking to be a stumbling block.

 Once you are comfortable in front of others, however, that is only the beginning of how NLP can be used.
-Because people with NLP training are aware of the way their emotional state affects and influences the state of their audience, the trainer is shown how to bring his or her own state to an optimal level and thereby bring the audience along too.
+Because people with NLP training are aware of the way their emotional state affects and influences the state of their audience, NLP trainers are shown how to bring their own state to an optimal level and thereby bring the audience along too.

 Specific use of body language, and spoken language, combine to make a far more powerful effect on the audience, sweeping away the “death by PowerPoint” experience that is far too prevalent in the boardroom.
 Instead you can make a real impact.